Cats will welcome you! A relaxing island trip to Mushima Island , the southernmost Kasaoka Islands in Okayama

 Gorilla Rock (Red Stone)

-The ocean around the island has fast currents, so you'll see lots of rugged rocks as you walk along the coast.
+The waters around the island have fast currents, so you'll see lots of rugged rocks as you walk along the coast.
 The rock in the Chuo right of the photo is what the islanders call "Gorilla Rock."
-If you look closely, you'll see that it looks just like the back of a gorilla's head!
-It's also known as "Red Stone" (Akaishi) because of its reddish color.
-Look for it along the coastline northeast of Maeura Port.
+If you look closely, it looks just like the back of a gorilla's head!
+It's also known as "Red Stone" because of its reddish color.
+It's located along the coastline northeast of Maeura Port, so try to find it.

 Sea glass as a memento of your trip

-There was beautiful sea glass scattered on the sand.
-After a little searching, I found three pieces.
-Apparently many tourists take them home as a memento of their visit to the island.
+Beautiful sea glass was scattered on the sand.
+After a little searching, we found three pieces.
+Apparently, many tourists take them home as a souvenir of the island.

 Otori Shrine, known for its "Spinning Mikoshi"

-We also visited Ootori Shrine, which enshrines the island's guardian deity.
-There is one torii gate on the ocean side and one in front of the main hall, and the shrine is known for hosting a unique "Mawashi Mikoshi" event during its autumn festival in mid-October, in which a portable shrine is spun around in the sea.
+We also stopped by Otori Shrine, which enshrines the island's guardian deity.
+There are two torii gates, one on the ocean side and one in front of the main hall, and the shrine is known for its autumn festival in mid-October, where a unique "makimikoshi" portable shrine is spun around in the sea.

-Recently, the island's population has been declining, and there are not enough people to carry the mikoshi during festivals, and they are having trouble raising funds.
-"Next year marks the 333rd anniversary of the shrine's founding, so we want to keep it going somehow," they said.
+Recently, the island's population has been declining, and there are not enough people to carry the mikoshi (portable shrine) during festivals, and they are having trouble raising funds.
+"Next year will mark the 333rd anniversary of the shrine's founding, so we want to keep it going somehow," they said.

 360-degree panoramic view from Zhanjiang Observatory

-Tatane Observatory.
-You can see the island from a 360-degree angle.
+Tatae Observatory.
+You can get a 360-degree view of the island and its surroundings.
 The sunset is beautiful, so it's also recommended as a photo spot.

-Lunch featuring fresh fish caught off the coast of Mushima Island
+Lunch featuring fresh fish caught near Mushima Island

 *Meals must be reserved 2-3 days in advance.
-Set meals start at 1,100 yen and are prepared to fit your budget.
-Simple dishes such as curry and rice bowls can also be accommodated.
+Set meals start from 1,100 yen and are prepared to fit your budget.
+Simple dishes such as curry and rice bowls are also available.

 The only accommodation on the island: Guesthouse Shimagoya

-This cafe and lodging facility opened in 2016 with the theme of "a place where everyone can gather and interact."
+This cafe and accommodation facility opened in 2016 with the theme of "a place where everyone can gather and interact."
 It was created as part of a university student internship program run by the Mushima Island Town Planning Council.
-When the daffodils bloom, many customers come just to have lunch or use the cafe (reservations required).
-On this day, a group of fishermen were scheduled to stay the night.
+When the daffodils are in bloom, many customers come just for lunch or to use the cafe (reservations required).
+On the day we visited, a group of anglers were planning to stay overnight.

 [Guesthouse Shimagoya]

-Address: 7572 Mutsushima, Kasaoka City, Mushima Island Prefecture
+Address: 7572 Mushima Island , Kasaoka City, Okayama Prefecture

 TEL: 090-3377-6328

-Accommodation only from 4,200 yen (reservations required, self-catering also possible) Meals only available (reservations required)
+Rooms only from 4,200 yen (reservations required, Self-catering also possible) Meals only available (reservations required)

 A relaxing trip to Mushima Island

-On the way back, we boarded a boat from Tatami Port, another port on Mushima Island.
-We were welcomed by the island cats, and then enjoyed the beauty of the archipelago and the tranquil island scenery from the Mushima Island Lighthouse and observation deck, as well as Mushima Island beer and fish dishes.
+On the way back, we boarded a boat from Tatane Port, another port on Mushima Island.
+Starting with a welcome from the island cats, we were able to enjoy the beauty of the archipelago and the tranquil island scenery from the Mushima Island Lighthouse and observation deck, as well as Mushima Island beer and fish dishes.
 The warm personalities of the islanders are also charming, and some people have become friends with them and visit the island frequently.
-Please visit Mushima Island even outside of daffodil season.
+We recommend visiting Mushima Island even outside of daffodil season.

 The contents on this page may partially contain automatic translation.